Animal sacrifice: a part of the Bible that we don’t like.

 The sacrifice of the Lord is a contrite spirit.
 A contrite and a broken heart You will not despise.

 Which is beautiful and very moving but unfortunately incomplete and therefore misleading.
 It is a passage wrenched out of its context, and not just by this particular preacher either.
-Our previous vicar used to print out in the monthly news sheet a prayer calendar incorporating the lectionary readings for each day, and I noticed that this psalm (often known by its Latin name of Miserere) was frequently recommended as a reading during lent, but again always in this truncated form.
+Our previous vicar used to print out in the monthly news sheet a very useful prayer calendar incorporating the lectionary readings for each day, and I noticed that this psalm (often known by its Latin name of Miserere) was frequently recommended as a reading during lent, but again always in this truncated form.

 The psalm actually goes on as follows: